huitema/rfc-eval/rfc-eval.md

 ~~~
 Copy editing includes explaining acronyms on first use, clarifying some definitions
 standardizing punctiation and capitalization, and spelling out some numbers in text.
-This generally fall in the category of ‚Äústyle‚Äù, although some of the clarifications
+This generally fall in the category of ìstyleî, although some of the clarifications
 go into message definitions.

-122 citations in Google Scholar.
+123 references in Google Scholar.

-## RFC 8355
+## 8355
-Resiliency Use Cases in Source Packet Routing in Networking (SPRING) Networks {{!rfc8355}}
+Resiliency Use Cases in Source Packet Routing in Networking (SPRING) Networks [@!rfc8355]
 ~~~
 Informational, 13 pages.
 2 personal drafts (personal), first January 31, 2014.
 13 WG drafts.